NodeDash/Docs/docs/Functions/overview.md

 ## Function Structure

-Each function in Helium Device Manager follows a standard structure:
+Each function in NodeDash follows a standard structure:

 ```javascript
 /**